-A Year With Frog and Toad gets a Makeover
+A Year With Frog and Toad designer inspired by nature

-“I’m trying to pull the audience out of their own space so they walk in they are shrunk in size because of the oversized aspect of the set,” says the designer.
+“I’m trying to pull the audience out of their own space so when they walk in they feel smaller in size because of the oversized aspect of the set,” says the designer.

 A Year With Frog and Toad is a show about best friends whose friendship endures throughout the seasons.
 After waking from hibernation in spring, they plant gardens, rake leaves, go sledding and learn life lessons along the way.